rwstapleton/RepData_PeerAssessment1/PA1_template.md

 Yes

-- Mean Value Ignoring Missing Values was 9354.23steps and  Mean Value With Missing Values Filled in is 10766.19steps.
+- Mean Value Ignoring Missing Values was 9354.23 steps and  Mean Value With Missing Values Filled in is 10766.19 steps.

-- Median Value Ignoring Missing Values was 10395 steps and  Median Value With Missing Values Filled in is 10766.19steps.
+- Median Value Ignoring Missing Values was 10395 steps and  Median Value With Missing Values Filled in is 10766.19 steps.

 **What is the impact of imputing missing data on the estimates of the total daily number of steps?**